 Improve focus – Coloring requires attention and allows you to live in the moment.

-Improve sleep – Coloring is always better than looking at blue-light electronics like cell-phones; it also much better than browsing through social media, which can cause more stress and keep you awake at night.
+Improve sleep – Coloring is always better than looking at blue-light electronics like cell phones; it is also much better than browsing through social media, which can cause more stress and keep you awake at night.

 Coloring a kidney will help you understand its anatomy and function.